PramitChandra/Data-Extraction-and-Natural-Language-Processing/README_1.md

-# Data-Extraction-and-Natural-Language-Processing
+# Web Scraping and Natural Language Processing

-# Data Extraction
+# Web Scraping

 This repository contains code for extracting data from a specific webpage using Python's `requests` library and `BeautifulSoup` for web scraping.